Rabbit's Foot Fern (Davallia fejeensis) Care Indoors, Propagation and Problems

 Isolated brown and yellow leaves

-Browning and yellowing in isolated areas of Rabbit's Foot Fern are as a result of excessive salts in the soil either from watering or fertilizers.
+Browning and yellowing leaves in isolated areas of Rabbit's Foot Fern are as a result of excessive salts originating from watering or fertilizers.
 Flush out the salts by repeatedly running a steady stream of water thorough the soil and avoid overfertilizing in the future.

 You liked it?
 Share on social media.